homics/instructions/homics/docs/user-guide/kubernetes.md

 ### Gateway

-1 - Create a deployment.yml file for gateway and run `kubectl apply -f deployment.yml`
+1 - Fill the deployment.yaml file for gateway and run `kubectl apply -f deployment.yaml`

 ![info](../img/info.png) You can find everything you need on Kubernetes documentation [Writing a deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment).